-Kristin Mejia- 2 year old/3 year old guide and Garden Master Kristin joined The Language Garden family in 2015.
+Kristin Mejia- 2 year old/3 year old guide, Garden Master, Spanish Garden Club Leader Kristin joined The Language Garden family in 2015.
 She holds a B.A. from The University of Georgia and has had the opportunity to live and work in Spain for an extended period of time.
 She is trilingual, fluent in Spanish, Italian and English.
 Her life is full of diverse experiences, which brings valuable perspectives needed to guide and shape the lives of our 2 year old children.
 She shares her vigorous love of gardening, the outdoors, and Latin dance, especially Salsa, to young children.

 David de Lima- 3 year old/4 year old guide and Gross Motor Lead Teacher David joined The Language Garden Family in 2011.
 He brings more than 10 years teaching experience.
 David holds a degree from Universidade Nove de Julho, in Sao Paulo, Brazil.
 He brings the art of capoeira to our community.
 His capoeira training began 1998, and he has never stopped!
 He has taught children and adults of all ages, and shares our beliefs that harmonious relationships stems from a strong sense of self and self-respect.
 He is very well known in the world of capoeira and travels extensively teaching and hosting workshops throughout the United States and Mexico.
 Locally, his teaching experiences have included programs at the City of Refuge and Globe Academy, as well as, his own business Capoeira Passo a Frente.